-Credentials are officially conferred annually at the graduation ceremonies that are held in early June.
+Credentials are officially conferred annually at the convocation ceremonies that are held in early June.

-To receive bachelor degrees, associate degrees, diplomas, post-graduate certificates, certificates, or citations, all requirements specific to each program as outlined in this Calendar must be completed.
+To receive bachelor degrees, associate degrees, diplomas, certificates, or citations, all requirements specific to each program as outlined in this Calendar must be completed.
 In addition, for all programs, you must complete the final 40% of the program at Langara College.
-Any exceptions to this regulation or to any other specified requirements of the program must receive prior approval from the Graduation Adjudication Committee through the Registrar's Office.
+Any exceptions to this regulation or to any other specified requirements of the program must receive prior approval from the Graduation Adjudication Committee through Registrar and Enrolment Services.